Flight-Free-UK/flight_free_uk_website/source/posts/how-green-is-green-technology.html.markdown

 E-fuels include e-kerosene, or synthetic kerosene, which, like hydrogen fuel, requires electricity to make, but unlike hydrogen, can be blended with regular kerosene and therefore ‘drop-in’ to existing aircraft design.

 This time, the production is much more energy-intensive – roughly twice as much as with hydrogen.
-Syn-fuels also still generate carbon emissions when burned, unlike hydrogen.
+Syn-fuels also still generate carbon emissions when burned.
 If they were to be generated using existing energy generation methods, it would be [just as bad as using fossil fuels](https://theicct.org/aviation-grid-jun22/).
 Using renewable energy would bring a carbon emissions reduction of around 75%.

 It’s estimated that if we were to power all of our planes using LH2 (liquid hydrogen) and syn-fuels, by 2050 [it would require 3-4 times the current global renewable energy generation](https://www.clean-hydrogen.europa.eu/media/publications/hydrogen-powered-aviation_en).